Compare Cheap Auto Insurance in West Virginia

 Frequently Asked Questions

-In West Virginia, USAA, Westfield, Nationwide, and State Farm typically offer lower rates on average than Progressive across most driver profiles.
+In West Virginia, USAA, Erie, and typically offer lower rates on average than Progressive across most driver profiles.
+Progressive does have below average rates for drivers with a DUI.

 Nationally, Auto-Owners, Erie, GEICO, Travelers, and USAA also have full coverage average rates lower than Progressive.